 \subsubsection{Data-driven with algorithm sprinkles}

 Eight studies involved students in data-driven activities (such as creating data sets to train and then test models) while also explaining the learning algorithms used in such models through lectures and videos.
-In How To Train Your Robot \cite{williams_teacher_2021}, for example, hands-on learning activities involve creating classifiers for images and text which are accompanied by explanations of the k-nearest neighbor algorithm and how it is used.
+In How To Train Your Robot \cite{williams_teacher_2021}, for example, hands-on learning activities involved creating classifiers for images and text accompanied by explanations of the k-nearest neighbor algorithm and how it is used.
 Shamir and Levin \cite{shamir_teaching_2022} had students train and test classifiers and later design a logic gate to simulate a (single) artificial neuron.
 Kaspersen et al. \cite{kaspersen_high_2022} introduced VotestratesML, a tool that supports students in processing and creating datasets to train models in the context of social studies classes.
-This data-driven tool enables learners to choose if they want to train their models using k-nearest neighbors or feedforward neural networks, as well as the parameters used in each algorithm (the value of k, the number of training iterations).
-As such, students can compare the performance of models trained with both algorithms.
+This data-driven tool enabled learners to choose if they wanted to train their models using k-nearest neighbors or feedforward neural networks, as well as the parameters used in each algorithm (the value of k, the number of training iterations).
+As such, students could compare the performance of models trained with both algorithms.